Skip to main content

 The strategies for preventing colds and allergies are very different.

-To prevent allergies, you can focus on identifying your triggers and avoiding them as much as possible.
+To prevent allergies, focus on identifying your triggers and avoiding them as much as possible.
 For example, if you’re sensitive to dust, cover your pillows and mattresses with special dust-proof covers.
 If pollen triggers your allergies, keep your windows closed during pollen season and wear sunglasses outdoors to lower the amount of pollen that gets into your eyes.

 What can you do if you’re still not sure if you have a cold or allergies?

-If you have bothersome symptoms and you can’t seem to figure out what’s going on, you may want to see a healthcare professional.
+If you have bothersome symptoms and can’t seem to figure out what’s going on, you may want to see a healthcare professional.
 They can help you figure out the problem and suggest ways to make you feel better.

 If you have severe allergies, they may recommend that you visit an allergist to manage your symptoms.
 An allergist is a doctor who specializes in allergic reactions, asthma, and other immune system problems.